 C406.3.4 G03 Automated Shading Load Management.
-Where fenestration on east, south, and west exposures exceeds greater than 20 percent of wall area, load management credits shall be achieved as follows:
+Where fenestration on east, south, and west exposures exceeds 20 percent of wall area, load management credits shall be achieved as follows:

-- 1. Automatic exterior shading devices or dynamic glazing that are capable of reducing solar gain (SHGC) through sunlit fenestration by at least not less than 50 percent when fully closed shall receive the full credits in Tables C406.3(1) through C406.3(9).
+- 1. Automatic exterior shading devices or dynamic glazing that are capable of reducing solar gain (SHGC) through sunlit fenestration by at least 50 percent when fully closed shall receive the full credits in Tables C406.3(1) through C406.3(9).
 The exterior shades shall have fully open and fully closed SHGC determined in accordance with AERC 1. - 2.
-Automatic interior shading devices with a minimum solar reflectance of not less than 0.50 for the surface facing the fenestration shall receive 40 percent of the credits in Tables C406.3(1) through C406.3(9). - 3.
-All shading devices, dynamic glazing, or shading attachments shall: - 3.1 Provide at least not less than 90 percent coverage of the total fenestration on east, south, and west exposures in the building to achieve the credits determined in items 1 or 2.
-Alternatively, provide not less than 70 percent coverage of the total fenestration on the south and west exposures in the building to achieve 50 percent of the credits determined in items 1 or 2. - 3.2 Be automatically controlled and shall modulate in multiple steps or continuously the amount of solar gain and light transmitted into the space in response to peak periods and either daylight levels or solar intensity. - 3.3 Include a manual override located in the same enclosed space as the shaded vertical fenestration that shall override operation of automatic controls for no longer than four hours.
+Automatic interior shading devices with a minimum solar refl ectance of 0.50 for the surface facing the fenestration shall receive 40 percent of the credits in Tables C406.3(1) through C406.3(9). - 3.
+All shading devices, dynamic glazing, or shading attachments shall: - 3.1 Provide at least 90 percent coverage of the total fenestration on east, south, and west exposures in the building to achieve the credits determined in items 1 or 2.
+Alternatively, provide at least 70 percent coverage of the total fenestration on the south and west exposures in the building to achieve 50 percent of the credits determined in items 1 or 2. - 3.2 Be automatically controlled and shall modulate in multiple steps or continuously the amount of solar gain and light transmitted into the space in response to peak periods and either daylight levels or solar intensity. - 3.3 Include a manual override located in the same enclosed space as the shaded vertical fenestration that shall override operation of automatic controls no longer than four hours.
 Such override shall be locked out during peak periods.